ethteck/splat/docs/Configuration.md

 Determines whether to add wildcards for section linking in the linker script (.rodata* for example)

-### ld_use_follows
+### ld_use_symbolic_vram_addreses

-Determines whether to use "follows" settings to determine locations of overlays in the linker script.
+Determines whether to use `vram_symbol` and `follows_classes` to calcualte vram addresses in the linker script.
-If disabled, this effectively ignores "follows" directives in the yaml.
+If disabled, this uses the plain integer values for vram addresses defined in the yaml.

 ### ld_partial_linking